 The town's Envrionmental Strategic Plan was endorsed by Council in December 2005 with a subsequent update approved in December 2011.
 The ESP provides a road map for the town in working towards environmental goals.
 Each year, staff report on the progress of the implementation of this plan.
 Many of the recommended actions outlined in the 2005 ESP were carried over in the update as they are ongoing successful programs.
 The implementation of the updated ESP builds on the original and reflects the work of both the town and its community partners.
-To learn more about the ESP, visit the town's website at www.oakville.ca/townhall/environmental-strategic-plan.html
+To learn more about the ESP, visit the town's website at www.oakville.ca/townhall/environmental-strategicplan.html

-The implementation of the updated ESP is moving faster than expected, and as of 2013 we saw the following actions were either complete or underway:
+The implementation of the updated ESP is moving faster than expected, and as of the end of 2013 we saw the following actions were either complete or underway:

-Table 8: Environmental Strategic Plan Implementation Action Implementation rate Ongoing (OG) actions are existing programs and/or policies that will be continuing (total of 63) 100% Short Term (ST) actions are recommended for completion by 2014 (total of 28 actions) 61% Medium Term (MT) actions are recommended for completion by 2013-2016 (total of 22 actions) 32% Long Term (LT) actions are recommended for completion beyond 2016 (total of 9 actions) 50%
+Table 8: Environmental Strategic Plan Implementation Action Implementation rate Ongoing (OG) actions are existing programs and/or policies that will be continuing (total of 67) 100% Short Term (ST) actions are recommended for completion by 2014 (total of 23 actions) 61% Medium Term (MT) actions are recommended for completion by 2013-2016 (total of 19 actions) 37% Long Term (LT) actions are recommended for completion beyond 2016 (total of 12 actions) 75%